XuJiacong/PIDNet/README.md

 ## Updates
    - Our paper was submitted to arXiv for public access.
 (Jun/04/2022)
-   - The training and testing codes and trained models for PIDNet is available here.
+   - The training and testing codes and trained models for PIDNet are available here.
 (Jun/03/2022)

 ## Demos